schatzlab/appliedgenomics2018/assignments/projects/proposal.md

 - References to relevant papers
 - References/URLs to datasets that you will be studying (Note you can also use simulated data)

+Submit the proposal as a single page PDF on blackboard.
 After submitting your proposal, we will schedule a time to discuss your proposal, especially to ensure you have access to the data that you need.
 The sooner that you submit your proposal, the sooner we can schedule the meeting.
 No late days can be used for this project.

 Later, you will present your project in class during the last week of class.
 You will also submit a written report (5-7 pages) of your project,